 Any other factor affecting the best interest of the child or as set forth in s.
 61.13 (the Florida child custody statute).

 If you are seeking to relocate your child or children, or staff at the Law Offices of Scott P. Davis, P.A. help you properly prepare and present your case to the Court and articulate that the move is not only in your best interest but also in the best interests of your children.

 Preventing the Relocation of your Child or Children

 In addition to representing parents seeking to relocate, we also represent parents interested in preventing relocation.
 We understand that non-relocating parent frequently has a strong interest in making sure that their children stay close and that they continue their valuable parenting relationship and when we are on that side, we present compelling cases that it is not in the best interest of the child to relocate.

 Contact us to Take Action

 We will help you present your case to the court and address other issues involving child support, parenting plans, and child custody.
-Contact Law Offices of Scott P. Davis, P.A. to take action today.
+Contact our office to take action today.